 9. Other miscellaneous documents like a passport and a Yellow fever vaccination card.
 These are so vital entry requirements into Uganda at Entebbe International Airport and other entry points.
 Note that, Entebbe International Airport is Uganda’s main entry point.

 On your wildlife safari in Uganda, you’re advised to always put on eco-friendly clothes as they blend well with nature.
-And among these include:
+Among these include:

 a.
 Bright colors such as white are not ideal as they easily pick up dust.